tomato42/tls13-spec/draft-ietf-tls-tls13.md

 communicate the PSK which the client desires to use.

 %%% Hello Messages
+          enum { known_key(1), known_configuration(2), (255) }
+            ConfigurationType;

           struct {
+            ConfigurationType type;
-            opaque key_identifier<2 ..
-16-1>;
+            opaque identifier<2 ..
+2^16-1>;
-          } KnownKeyExtension
+          } KnownConfigurationExtension

 key_identifier
-: An opaque label for the key in question.
+: An opaque label for the configuration in question.

 {:br }

+This extension comes in two flavors:

+- An indication of a specific known key.

+- An indication of a complete configuration (cipher suites, extensions, etc.)

-A client which wishes to reuse a known key MAY supply a single KnownKeyExtension value which indicates the known key it desires to use.
+A client which wishes to reuse a known configuration MAY supply a single KnownConfigurationExtension value which indicates the known configuration it desires to use.
 It is a fatal error to supply more than one extension.
 A client which wishes to use a pre-shared key MUST supply the identity of the key in this extension.